Ilhan Omar slammed on 9/11 anniversary by victim's son after 'some people did something' quote

 Haros Jr., in a 2001 interview with the Staten Island Advance, described his mom as a tireless receptionist at Keefe Bruyette & Woods, a financial firm that had office space on the 88th and 89th floors of the World Trade Center's south tower.

-"The traders used to treat her like an office mother," he told the newspaper at the time, noting she chose to continue working that year instead of retiring."Until she couldn't physically walk or crawl, she was going to work."
+"The traders used to treat her like an office mother," he told the newspaper at the time, noting she chose to continue working that year instead of retiring.
+"Until she couldn't physically walk or crawl, she was going to work."

+SISTER OF 9/11 VICTIM TRAVELS TO GITMO, DEMANDS JUSTICE AS KHALID SHEIKH MOHAMMED CASE DRAGS ON

+Wednesday’s comments also were not the first time Haros Jr. has called out politicians at Ground Zero on the anniversary of the attacks.

 Fox News' Lukas Mikelionis contributed to this report.